-This provision stipulates, inter alia, that before an administration brings into use an IMT station in the mobile service in the frequency band 4 800-4 990 MHz, it shall ensure that the power flux-density (pfd) produced by this station does not exceed −155 dB(W/(m2 ‧ 1 MHz)) produced up to 19 km above sea level at 20 km from the coast, defined as the low-water mark, as officially recognized by the coastal State.
+1 This provision stipulates, inter alia, that before an administration brings into use an IMT station in the mobile service in the frequency band 4 800-4 990 MHz, it shall ensure that the power flux-density (pfd) produced by this station does not exceed −155 dB(W/(m2 ‧ 1 MHz)) produced up to 19 km above sea level at 20 km from the coast, defined as the low-water mark, as officially recognized by the coastal State.
 Resolution 223 (Rev.WRC-23) applies.

-Considering that this provision and Resolution 223 (Rev.WRC-23) do not specify the propagation model to be used for the calculation of the pfd produced by IMT stations in the band 4 800 -4 990 MHz, the Board decided that Recommendation ITU-R P.528-5, for 1% of time, is to be used for this calculation
+Considering that this provision and Resolution 223 (Rev.WRC-23) do not specify the propagation model to be used for the calculation of the pfd produced by IMT stations in the band 4 800 -4 990 MHz and that the information about the low-water mark is not available in the ITU, the Board decided that Recommendation ITU-R P.528-5, for 1% of time, is to be used for this calculation for all altitudes up to 19 km above sea level at 20 km seaward from the nearest coast line based on the IDWM (ITU’s Digitized World Map).

+2 Resolution 223 (Rev. WRC-23), in particular resolves 3, provides the criteria for the identification of affected administrations for seeking agreement under No. 9.21 for IMT stations in the frequency bands 4 800-4 825 MHz and 4 835-4 950 MHz as follows: “a coordination distance from an IMT station to the border of another country equal to 300 km (for land path)/450 km (for sea path) applies”.

+Considering that no coordination distance for mixed paths is specified in this Resolution, the Board decided to use the sea path criteria when the length of the sea path is greater than 10 % of the total path.
+When the length of the sea path is equal or less than 10 % of the total path, the land path criterion applies.

 Reason: This proposed revision provides a practical and feasible methodology for calculating the pfd value specified in No. 5.441B using the nearest coastline based on the IDWM, in line with the RoP concerning No. 5.509D.